-In this guide, you’ll explore comprehensive information about cotton and microfiber sheets, their pluses, and minuses, along with a detailed microfiber vs. cotton sheets comparison chart.
+This guide will help you explore comprehensive information about cotton and microfiber sheets and their pros and cons, along with a detailed microfiber vs cotton sheets comparison chart.

 Sheets made from nylon polyester, wood pulp, or polyesters are known as microfiber sheets.
 As a synthetic fabric, these sheets are more durable and do not wrinkle or shrink after washes.
 The material is soft on the skin and is quite breathable.

 Thicker strands are used in the weaving process to make the sheets stronger and softer.
 These sheets might also include finely grounded wood pulp or some recycled material.

 Is microfiber breathable?
 Yes.
 Although microfiber sheets aren't made from natural fibers, the sheets are highly breathable.
 Microfiber repels water and keeps the sheets dry.
 Because of its moisture-wicking properties, it is used in athletic clothing.

 The material is manufactured to regulate body temperature, keep you cool and comfortable, and keep the heat and moisture at bay.
 Not only heat and sweat, but these sheets also keep allergies at bay.
 These sheets fight against dust and mostly do not irritate the skin.

 Microfiber bed sheets of high quality are extremely soft on the skin and don't cause any irritations.
 These sheets have a smooth & slippery feeling, somewhat similar to satin or silk.
 A high thread count determines not only the softness but durability of the sheets.
 The higher the thread count, the softer the sheet.